shivam0912/Things_To_Do/README.md

 # Things_To_Do
-This is simple to do/Note android app
+This is simple to-do/Note android app